 It’s no secret that one of the biggest hurdles to higher education is the cost of attendance.
 Even going to a local university may cost tens of thousands of dollars.
 As a result, many students go into debt.
 Others go the distance to earn scholarships to attend a four-year university.

 This is where trade schools gain an edge over universities.
-On average, a college degree program will cost you $127,000.
-By contrast, trade school programs cost $33,000, on average.
-Put another way, tuition costs for trade schools are only a quarter of university costs.
+On average, a college degree program at a four-year, public, in-state institution costs around $10,000/year in tuition alone.1 By contrast, trade school programs cost roughly $15,000, on average.2 Put another way, tuition costs for trade schools are only about a quarter of university costs.

 Length of Education